DSpace/RestContract/profiles.md

 * 200 OK - Returning the profile if there's a match
 * 401 Unauthorized - if you are not authenticated
 * 403 Forbidden - if you are not logged in with sufficient permissions to view the profile
-* 404 Not found - if the profile doesn't exist
+* 404 Not found - if the profile or the eperson doesn't exist

 ## Linked entities